 Multiple instance learning (MIL), as a form of weakly supervised learning, has been under the spotlight of research communities recently due to its ability to leverage weak supervision for tasks that are conventionally considered heavily dependent on laborious human annotations \cite{carbonneau2018multiple}.
 MIL was originally introduced for drug activity prediction \cite{dietterich1997solving} and recently it has been applied in many different domains such as computer vision \cite{wan2019c}, medical imaging and diagnosis \cite{yao2020whole}, and in biology for applications such as mechanism of action classification using microscopy images \cite{kraus2016classifying}, identifying antigen binding peptides \cite{yasser2010predicting}, and predicting specific functional binding sites in microRNA targets \cite{bandyopadhyay2015mbstar}.
 Deep multiple instance learning uses different MIL approaches combined with a deep neural network model as a learner in the MIL framework, and it has shown performance competitive with state-of-the-art in recent studies \cite{campanella2019clinical,ilse2018attention,kraus2016classifying,yan2018deep,zhao2020predicting}.

-Contrary to conventional supervised learning methods in which every instance in the training data is associated with a label, in the MIL the learner is provided with a training set of labeled bags, where each bag is a set of instances.
-The learner is tasked to predict a label for an unseen bag given its instances. {Instance-space} algorithms are a category of the MIL which assume that the discriminative information lies within instances and is local.
+Contrary to conventional supervised learning methods, where every instance in the training data is associated with a label, in the MIL framework the learner is provided with a training set of labeled bags, where each bag is a set of instances.
+The learner is tasked to predict a label for an unseen bag given its instances. {Instance-space} algorithms are a category of MIL which assume that the discriminative information lies within instances and is local.
 Hence, they predict the bag label by training an instance classifier and then aggregating the instance-level predictions into the bag label \cite{amores2013multiple}.
-The most commonly used assumption in these methods --the standard multiple instance assumption-- states that in a binary bag classification set up, each bag labeled with the positive label contains at least one instance representing the positive class, whereas the negative class bags do not contain any instance of positive class.
+The most commonly used assumption in these methods -- the standard multiple instance assumption -- states that in a binary bag classification setup, each bag labeled with the positive label contains at least one instance representing the positive class, whereas the negative class bags do not contain any instances of positive class.

 Virus-specific markers are not always included in high-throughput imaging studies that investigate the effects of viral infection and drug treatments on host cell morphology; in these instances, the extent of viral infection is unknown.
 This scenario may also occur during the very early stages of an outbreak or pandemic when limited virus-specific tools are available, such as when COVID-19 first emerged.
 When no pixel-level annotations are available to specifically identify infected regions of the imaged cell population, MIL may be used as an alternative strategy to localize viral infection and the corresponding effects on host cell morphology.
 The imaged cell populations can be broken down into smaller instances, single cells or patches, and the sample cell population label is utilized in the MIL formulation.
-An instance-space approach would very well suit this problem for viral infections such as SARS-CoV-2, that induce local morphological changes to cells \cite{cortese2020integrative}.
-Based on the standard assumption, we assume that if a sample cell population is infected, then there should be at least one instance that contains infected cells.
-And a non-infected sample cell population does not have any infected cells.
+An instance-space approach would suit this problem very well for viral infections, such as SARS-CoV-2, that induce local morphological changes to cells \cite{cortese2020integrative}.
+The standard assumption is that if a sample cell population is infected, then there should be at least one instance that contains infected cells, and a non-infected sample cell population does not have any infected cells.